atom-morgan/atom-morgan.github.io/blog/2018-05-16-comparing-startups-agencies-corporations.md

 layout: post
 tag: career
 excerpt: >-
   Whether you're already working in tech or you're looking to in the near future at some point you'll have to decide where you want to work.
-Thankfully I've had the opportunity to work in a variety of different companies and environments to see the pros and cons of each.
 So here's list of my pros and cons between startups, corporations, and agencies.
 image: '/images/startups-corporations-agencies/cover.png'
 thumb_image: '/images/startups-corporations-agencies/cover.png'
 ---